Eigenvalue contour lines of Kac-Murdock-Szego matrices with a complex parameter: Numerical results; further curve properties

 For $n=5$ and $k=1$, Fig.~\ref{fig:L5-1} shows the $L^{(k)}_{n,N}$ generated by our algorithm for three values of $N$, namely $N=5$, $N=30$, and $N=3$ (note that $3>N_\textrm{min}(5)=1.25$).
 The $L^{(1)}_{5,5}$ curve is, of course, the same as the type-1 borderline curve $B_5^{(1)}$ of Fig. \ref{fig:Fig_b5k}.
 As anticipated (see Introduction), singularities appear only in the $N=5$ curve; and the $N=30$ curve is quite close to the circle $|\rho|=30^{1/4}\cong 2.3$.
 While the $N=3$ curve presents no singularities, it self-intersects twice, and loops around the two cusps of the $N=5$ curve.
 Clearly, a self-intersection point of $L^{(k)}_{n,N}$ gives rise to \textit{two} type-$k$ eigenvalues of magnitude $N$.
 In a sense, the cusp of $B_n^{(k)}=L_{n,n}^{(k)}$ has transformed into the loop of $L_{n,N}^{(k)}$.
-Conversely, it is illuminating to think of the cusp as a degenerate loop.
+Conversely, it is illuminating to think of the cusp as a degenerate loop, where the aforementioned two eigenvalues coalesce and give the borderline/double eigenvalue.

 Recall that the predictions of Fig.~\ref{fig:L5-1} can be checked via the elementary formulas (\ref{eq:n-equals-5-evalues}).
 When $\rho=i\sqrt{2}$, for example, (\ref{eq:n-equals-5-evalues}) gives $\lambda^{(1)}=\pm 3i$, meaning that the matrix $K_5(i\sqrt{2})$ has two type-1 eigenvalues of magnitude $3$.
 This fact is in agreement with Fig.~\ref{fig:L5-1}, in which $\rho=i\sqrt{2}$ is seen to be a self-intersection point of the $N=3$ curve.
 As another example, the $N=5$ and $N=3$ curves are seen in the figure to intersect once in the first quadrant.
 A close focus tells us that the intersection point is $\rho\cong 0.139 +i1.693$, meaning that the two $\lambda^{(1)}$ must have magnitudes $5$ and $3$ when $\rho$ assumes the aforementioned value.
 Eqn. (\ref{eq:n-equals-5-evalues}) verifies this is indeed the case (the respective phases are $1.87$ and $-2.12$ rads).